Generators of the cohomology ring, after Newstead: Preliminaries

-In this section, we give the generators of the Gieseker's moduli space of rank $2$, semi-stable sheaves with fixed determinant over an irreducible nodal curve, thereby generalizing the classical result of Newstead \cite[Theorem $1$]{new1} to the nodal curve case.
+In this section we recall the basic definitions related to limit mixed Hodge structures and the Gieseker moduli space of vector bundles with fixed determinant over an irreducible nodal curve.
+For a comprehensive treatment of limit mixed Hodge structures we refer the reader to \cite{pet} and for the Gieseker moduli space \cite{tha}.